 If you’ve been involved in an accident involving another road user, and you’re injured, or believe the other party may have broken the law, you should report the incident to the police.
-If you do report the incident, obtain the attending officers name and take an incident reference number.
+Make sure you obtain the attending officers name and take an incident reference number, if you do report the incident.

 If you’ve been involved in an accident involving a pothole, or other highway obstruction, you will want to let the person responsible for the maintenance of that section of the road know.
 If the accident occurred on the public highway, you will probably need to let the local council know.
 Websites such as Fix My Street and Fill That Hole might help with this.

-If the accident was on private property, you will need to find out who the land owner was and let them know.
+If the accident was on private property, you will need to find out who the landowner was and inform them.

-There’s no need to express your thought process to the other party at this time, the last thing you want to do is get into a debate at the roadside – leave this to your legal representatives, at a later date – but there’s certainly no harm in turning your mind to how the accident happened at such an early stage.
-Doing so whilst you’re still on the scene is likely to help you collect the evidence and information to help you if the accident is disputed at a later date.
+There’s no need to express your thought process to the other party at this time.
+The last thing you want to do is get into a debate at the roadside.
+So leave this to your legal representative, at a later date.
+That said, there’s no harm in turning your mind to how the accident happened at an early stage.
+Doing so whilst you’re still at the scene is likely to help you collect important evidence and information.

 It’s crucial to get the name, address and registration number of the other party involved in the accident, along with the make, model and colour of the vehicle they are driving.
 If they have their insurance details, there is no harm in taking these.

-If they don’t provide their details willingly, take what you can (the make, model and registration should be readily available) and report the incident to the police, even if you do not manage to get the full details, after all, it’s possible that they have just committed a criminal offence by driving off and it is a requirement of making a claim against an untraced defendant.
+Alternatively, if they don’t provide their details willingly, take what you can (the make, model and registration should be readily available) and report the incident to the police, even if you do not manage to get the full details.
+It’s possible that they have just committed a criminal offence by driving off, and it is a requirement of making a claim against an untraced defendant.

-If you manage to get the vehicle registration, a legal representative should be able to proceed with a claim, as normal, for you.
+If you manage to get the vehicle registration, a legal representative should be able to proceed with a claim.
 If it turns out they are uninsured, or even untraceable, you might still be able to make a claim under via Motor Insurers’ Bureau.

 It’s a very good idea to take details of any witnesses at this stage too.
-Names and contacts for anybody who saw the accident can be invaluable.
-These arguably become even more important if the driver leaves the scene, before you can obtain any details, as a third party to corroborate your account can be invaluable.
+Names and contact details for anybody who saw the accident can be invaluable.
+These can be even more important if the driver leaves the scene without exchanging details.

 If you’re injured, you should visit your local accident and emergency department or your GP as soon as possible.
-Bear in mind that not all injuries (particularly those to the head and brain) are visible in the way that a laceration or broken bone would be, but it’s important they are checked out and treated as soon as possible.
+Bear in mind that not all injuries (particularly those to the head and brain) are obvious, but it’s important they are checked out and treated as soon as possible.

-If you make a claim at a later date, the assessment of your injuries will usually include an independent expert looking at your medical records, which will include consideration of your initial report to a medical professional.
+If you make an injury claim at a later date, the assessment of your injuries will usually include an independent expert looking at your medical records.
+This will include consideration of your initial report to a medical professional.

 And remember that not all injuries are physical.
-A lot of our clients suffer psychologically as a result of being in cycling accidents, and this is perfectly normal.
-Remember that treatment can be obtained for these, so you should seek help in the same way as for a physical injury.
+A lot of our clients suffer psychologically as a result of being in accidents.
+This is perfectly normal.
+Treatment can be obtained for these too, so you should seek help as you would for a physical injury.